lvgl/lvgl/docs/details/modules/animation.rst

 Call :cpp:expr:`lv_anim_timeline_stop(at)` to stop the animation timeline.

-Call :cpp:expr:`lv_anim_timeline_set_progress(at, progress)` function to set the state of the object corresponding to the progress of the timeline.
+Call :cpp:expr:`lv_anim_timeline_set_progress(at, progress)` function to set the state of the Widget corresponding to the progress of the timeline.

 Call :cpp:expr:`lv_anim_timeline_get_playtime(at)` function to get the total duration of the entire animation timeline.